windell747/pueo_star_tracker/docs/pueo_icd_sw.md

 This section documents the software components running on the onboard Single Board Computer (SBC), the data they produce and exchange, and the operator/flight-computer interfaces used during mission operations.
 The mechanical/physical purpose and high-level system description exist elsewhere in the ICD and are not repeated here.
 This document strictly addresses software, data, and operational interfaces.

 Key high-level points (no repetition of main ICD):
-- Primary on-board task: repeatedly capture images, detect star centroids, solve for astro position, and provide the latest solution to the flight computer via a local socket API or logs/astro.json file.
+- Primary on-board task: repeatedly capture images, detect star centroids, solve for astro position, and provide the latest solution to the flight computer via a local socket API (via command: flight_telemetry) or logs/astro.json file.
 - Secondary on-board tasks: telemetry acquisition (temperatures, CPU loads), filesystem monitoring, image serving for operator inspection, and local logging/archiving.
 - Operator control is CLI-first: `pc.sh` wrapper and `pueo-cli.py` are the canonical operator interface.
 The web server only serves files (directory listing) and is *not* an interactive GUI.
 - The flight computer consumes the `flight_telemetry` JSON via TCP (default port 5555) to obtain `position`, `telemetry`, and `filesystem` sections.
 Astro `position` is the primary payload.